-- It is a very well define and supported standard.
+- It is a very well-defined and supported standard.

-- CGI is the best method to creation a counter because it is currently the quickest
+- CGI is the best method to create a counter because it is currently the quickest

 - CGI standard is generally the most compatible with today’s browsers